Koredotcom/docs/docs/gale/playground/using-prompt-studio.md

 Here are the steps to create prompts on the prompt canvas:

-1. **Add Prompts** - Enter your prompts into the designated area.
+1. **Add prompts** - Enter your prompts into the designated area.
 2. **Apply variables** - Introduce any necessary variables to customize your prompts.
 You can add variables manually or import variables from a dataset.
-3. **Add Models** - Select and add the appropriate models you want to use to generate output.
+3. **Add models** - Select and add the appropriate models you want to use to generate output.
-4. **Generate Output** - Initiate the output generation process based on your configured prompts and models.
+4. **Generate output** - Initiate the output generation process based on your configured prompts and models.

 ## Add Prompts

-1. In the **System prompt** field, enter a system prompt.
-This prompt helps narrow down the LLM’s response by assigning a specific role to it.
+1. The **System prompt** field helps you assign a role to the model.
-This field is optional.
+System prompts are optional.
 You can use the toggle to enable or disable it as needed.

     <img src="../images/promptcanvas-systemprompt.png" alt="System prompt" title="System prompt" style="border: 1px solid gray; zoom:80%;">

-2. In the **Prompt** field, enter the prompt.
+2. In the **Prompt** field, you can provide the instructions that you want the model to follow.
 For assistance, you can click "Generate prompt" to help expand your prompt into a more detailed and elaborative prompt.

     <img src="../images/promptcanvas_human_prompt.png" alt="Human prompt" title="Human prompt" style="border: 1px solid gray; zoom:80%;">